NicholasBurgo/portfolio_Template/README.md

 ## Help

-If something's broken or you can't figure out how to change something, just Google it or ask ChatGPT lol.
+If something's broken or you can't figure out how to change something, just Google it or ask "ChatGPT".

 The JavaScript console in your browser will show errors if something's not working right.